-For the week of October 13-16, the index comprising 30 bonds was up 1.4% Year-to-Date, down 0.1 percentage points in this figure since last week.
-The index has been on a slow decline since its peak in early August.
+For the week of November 2-6, the index comprising 30 bonds was up 1.6% Year-to-Date, up 0.4% in this figure since last week.
+This is the first major uptick since the index had been on a slow decline since its peak in early August.

 Movie theater foot traffic slightly increased between October 9th and October 23rd, inching up 1%.
 This doesn't correspond with the regal cinema closures and film delays.
 There may be a discrepancy with the data.

 Restaurant Reservations stayed relatively stable over the last two weeks, with a slight decline.
 Casual dining establishments averaged 78% capacity in the last two weeks.
 This is up 2% from the last two weeks.
 Bars are up a similar amount, climbing 3% over the last report to 85% capacity.
 Fast food remains unaffected, it is slightly (2%) above what it was last year.